Fieldwork

 In 2021 and 2022, GlosArch volunteers, led by Neil Cathie excavated several trenches in two fields adjacent to the M5.
 The aim of the project is to locate the final remains relating to a Roman villa that was largely destroyed when the M5 was built in 1969.

 The trenches revealed substantial amounts of Roman building materials including roof tile, painted plaster and an impressive 9kg of tesserae (mosaic tiles) of six different sorts.
-Further excavation is planned for Sunday 12th, Monday 13th, Friday 17th and Saturday 18th November.
+Further excavation in very muddy conditions in November 2023 revealed further Roman material and identified an area of paved courtyard, probably relating to the villa, but no remaining walls were identified.

 The interim report on the work can be found here